psexton/missing-http/README.md

  * POST request, JSON request body, JSON response
  * POST request, multipart request body, JSON response
  * HEAD request
 ## Two examples to show how easy it is:

-A normal get request, but with an OAuth 2 Bearer Token for authorization:
+A normal GET request, but with an OAuth 2 Bearer Token for authorization:
 ```
 myToken = 'XXXXXXXX-XXXXXXXX-XXXXXXXX-XXXXXXXX';
-[statusCode, responseBody] = http.get('https://example.com', 'Authorization', ['Bearer ' myToken]);
+[statusCode, responseBody] = http.jsonGet('https://example.com', 'Authorization', ['Bearer ' myToken]);
 ```

 A multipart POST request with a string part and a file part: